kirjavascript/cakeybar/README.md

 ```

 you can define as many bars as you like as long as they have unique names. the name is also used as the CSS selector for that bar: `#bar_name`

+bars and floating windows will add a `.focused` class when you mouseover them

 ### floating window config